Note: A special thanks to codeman38 for providing various corrections. They have been implemented.

 8:30-8:32 – “Tonight, we’re going to turn Sim City into our own cyber battleground.”
 Because obviously, when I think “competitive video game”, I think of Sim City.
 Two combatants are going to play Sim City and the player with the highest population at the end of the night is the winner.
 Our contestants?
 The mayor of Santa Barbara versus child prodigy Michael Kearney, advertised as earning his college degree at the age of ten.
 Big deal.
 I beat Descent on the easiest skill setting at the age of nine.
 Take that, Doogie Howser.

 8:35-8:36 – We’re back from commercial, and following a brief mention of video games (the proposed focus of this video game awards show), we hit a snag.
 Leslie Nielsen’s car alarm is going off outside.
-Fortunately, Mr. Nielsen hooked the alarm to the indoor speaker system and rushes to turn the alarm off.
+Fortunately, Mr. Nielsen hooked the alarm to the indoor speaker system and rushes to turn it off.
 Since this is Universal Studios Hollywood, he runs past Doc Brown of Back to the Future fame and into the long-running Wild West Gun Show.
 After shooting several bad guys and bringing down the facade of an on-stage saloon, Nielsen mutters that “Well, those cowboys won’t be bothering anymore.”
 I will now fail my next drug test when I pee clean urine in a cup and the doctors say, “Well, that’s nice, but you wrote that Leslie Nielsen did this and we don’t believe you’re clean.”

 8:36 – While we wait for Leslie Nielsen to return from the pre-recorded vigniette, Thomas informs us that “By the way, here’s a tip if you’re playing Mortal Kombat 2 on Super NES.
 At the start of the screen, press the left-right button and the start buttons together.
 Now you’re in to Battle Mode.”
 Dead silence from the audience.
 Keep in mind that during the eighties and nineties, there was no internet.
 This stuff had to spread by word of mouth, and that word of mouth was usually generated by magazines and publications.
 The only thing out of character about these constant tips and hints is that they’re being offered within the context of a live awards ceremony.
 “He announced a cheat code!
 Um, yay?”